Skip to Content

 Break it down

-At a very basic level, that’s it: a pig is broken down into its consttuent parts, salted, fermented and air dried over a period of time, and you end up with either a muscle meat or a salami to slice.
+At a very basic level, that’s it: a pig is broken down into its constituent parts, salted, fermented and air dried over a period of time, and you end up with either a muscle meat or a salami to slice.

 Variety comes from the breed of the pig, its diet, the terroir and atmosphere of the relevant area.
-Indeed, in Italy, many (most?) meats are labelled to reflect either the specific regionality of the product (IGP – Indication of Geographic Protection) or that the salumi has been produced, processed, and packaged in a specific geographical zone and according to tradition (DOP – Protected Designation of Origin).
+Indeed, in Italy, many (most?) meats are labelled to reflect either the specific regionality of the product (IGP – Indication of Geographic Protection) or that the salumi has been produced, processed and packaged in a specific geographical zone and according to tradition (DOP – Protected Designation of Origin).

 A good example of how the same cut of meat can be a different product depending on regional variations is Italian cured ham, or ‘prosciutto’.
 You can explore this in real time at Borough Market by comparing prosciutto di Parma and prosciutto di San Daniele at The Parma Ham and Mozzarella Stand.

 An alternative is prosciutto di San Daniele.
-It’s the same piece of meat, but Italians will tell you that the taste is different: sweeter, softer, more delicate.
+It’s the same piece of meat, but Italians will tell you that the taste is very different: sweeter, softer, more delicate.
 Perhaps because the drying (or maturation) time is shorter – around 13 months.
-Though the pigs can be from one of 10 regions, the ultimate production of the hams must be within a relatively small area in the commune Friuli in Udine, north-west Italy.
-It has a unique microclimate which is influenced, it’s suggested, by salty winds blown in from the Adriatic.
+Though the pigs can be from one of 10 regions, the ultimate production of the hams must be within a relatively small area in the commune of Friuli in Udine, northwest Italy.
+It has a unique microclimate which is influenced, it is suggested, by salty winds blown in from the Adriatic.
 Philip’s producer’s family has been producing the meat for hundreds of years, and “there’s an alchemy and experience and skill that they have in spades” that comes through in the eating experience.

 Don’t take the tasting notes as definitive, though – try them both for yourself when next at Borough Market.